rh2oman/RepData_PeerAssessment1/PA1_template.md

 ##     interval meansteps
 ## 104      835  206.1698
 ```
-Based on the results the interval that on average has the larges number of steps is 835.
+Based on R scrip, the interval that has the larges number of steps on average 835.

 ## Imputing missing values
-Determining the number of rows with missing values.
+This piece of R scipt counts and prints the number of rows with missing values.

 ```r
 countNAs <- (sum(is.na(activitydata)))